-Department of Economics at Catholic University of America
+Catholic University of America - Department of Economics

 Why you should consider this program

-Centered on an integrated, holistic view of the person in society, quantitative, management and policy-focused courses advance your knowledge to design, implement, manage and evaluate programs.
-Mentored by faculty, you conduct an applied research project, for direct, hands-on experience assessing impact of a development activity.
-Electives allow you to explore the global interplay of politics, agriculture, health, energy, the environment, education and community development.
+Centered on an integrated view of the person in society, the management, policy, and quantitative courses advance your ability to design, implement, manage, and evaluate programs.
+Mentored by faculty, you conduct an applied research project, for hands-on experience, to assess the impact of a development activity.
+Electives allow you to explore the global interplay of politics, agriculture, health, energy and the environment, and education and community development.
 IEDM students pursue a private or public sector management concentration.
 IEDP students hone policy design and quantitative policy evaluation acumen.

-Located in Washington, DC the program integrates excellent access to the international development community.
-A Catholic U. M.A. in Integral Economic Development equips professionals from the U.S. and across the globe with valuable technical and management skills to catalyze greater economic prosperity.
-2018-2019 cost of the 2-year IEDP program for in-state or out-of-state students is $98,744 minus value of Fellowship $46,180 = $$52,564.
-Cost of the 1-year IEDM program for in-state or out-of-state students is $56,262 minus value of Fellowship $23,090 = $33,172
+Located in Washington, DC, the program integrates excellent access to international development, public, and private sector employers.
+An M.A. in Integral Economic Development equips professionals from the U.S. and across the globe with valuable technical and management skills to catalyze greater economic prosperity.

 Benefits for Coverdell Fellows